brucemcpherson/bmGasFlexCache/dependencies.md

 # Google Apps Script Project: bmGasFlexCache
-This repo (bmGasFlexCache) was automatically updated on 9/19/2025, 3:19:42 PM by GasGit
+This repo (bmGasFlexCache) was automatically updated on 9/20/2025, 10:34:46 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")